oresat/oresat-cfc-software/README.md

 - The`-m all` flag can be used to mock all hardware (CAN bus is always required).
 - The `-m camera` flag would only mock the camera
+- The `-m tec` flag would only mock the TEC

 See other options with `-h` flag.